 In GCOS (2016), no ECV has seven ECV products.
-Only 25% ECVs have four or more ECV products, and 41% contain a single ECV product.
-When an ECV holds more than one ECV product, it is often the same geophysical variable but with different requirements.
-Examples are the Fraction of Absorbed Photo-synthetic Active Radiation (FAPAR) ECV that has two ECV products, one for modelling (required spatial resolution 200 - 500 m) and one for adaptation (50 m), and similarly for the albedo, leaf area index, and land cover ECVs.
-With respect to other ECVs, a sea ice ECV with seven ECV products would thus have a record large number of ECV products, corresponding to distinct geophysical variables requiring different Earth Observation technologies.
-Other ECVs (e.g. on ice sheets and shelves, on glaciers, on cloud properties, on lakes) are in a similar situation to the sea ice ECV.
-The present work can be an inspiration for these communities to propose a revision of their ECVs.
+Only 25% ECVs have four or more ECV 427 products, and 41% contain a single ECV product.
+When an ECV holds more than one ECV 428 product, it is often the same geophysical variable but with different requirements.
+Examples are the 429 Fraction of Absorbed Photo-synthetic Active Radiation (FAPAR) ECV that has two ECV products, 430 one for modelling (required spatial resolution 200 - 500 m) and one for adaptation (50 m), and 431 similarly for the albedo, leaf area index, and land cover ECVs.
+With respect to other ECVs, a 432 sea ice ECV with seven ECV products would thus have a record large number of ECV products, 433 corresponding to distinct geophysical variables requiring different EO technologies.
+434

-By contrast, introducing these seven geophysical variables as ECVs in their own right would close important gaps in global coverage of today's GCOS ECVs.
-For example, GCOS defines already five ECVs dedicated to temperature: for the near-surface air, the upper-air, the land surface, the ocean surface, and its interior (subsurface).
-The new sea-ice surface temperature ECV would fill the coverage gap in the polar regions.
-By the same token, GCOS has an albedo ECV for all land surfaces, but not for sea ice.
-Unsurprisingly, Action T384 "Improve quality of snow (ice and sea ice) albedo products" was recently reported as "2 - Started but little progress" by GCOS (2021).
-It is timely to define the sea-ice albedo ECV as a step towards addressing this action.
-The same argument can be made for snow depth on sea ice: defining a dedicated ECV will complement the snow ECV that today resides in the Terrestrial domain of GCOS.
+By contrast, introducing these seven geophysical variables as ECVs in their own right would close 435 important gaps in global coverage of today's GCOS ECVs.
+For example, GCOS defines already 436 five ECVs dedicated to temperature: for the near-surface air, the upper-air, the land surface, the 437 ocean surface, and its interior (subsurface).
+The new sea-ice surface temperature ECV would fill 438 the coverage gap in the polar regions.
+By the same token, GCOS has an albedo ECV for all land 439 surfaces, but not for sea ice.
+Unsurprisingly, Action T38 "Improve quality of snow (ice and sea 440 ice) albedo products" was recently reported as "2 - Started but little progress" by GCOS (2021).
+441 It is timely to define the sea-ice albedo ECV as a step towards addressing this action.
+The same 442 argument can be made for snow depth on sea ice: defining a dedicated ECV will complement the 443 snow ECV that today resides in the Terrestrial domain of GCOS.
+444